dreamingechoes/ama/README.md

 A repository to ask [@dreamingechoes](https://twitter.com/dreeamingechoes) anything.

 I'm a Software Developer from the north of Spain, interested in all kind of technologies.
-I have been working as software development since 2005, starting with desktop application developments to quickly focus on my true passion: web development.
+I have been working as a software developer since 2005, starting with desktop application developments to quickly focus on my true passion: web development.

 With years of experience developing projects of all kinds with Ruby and Rails, I am currently focused